 When the trial eventually took place in June, it was ruled that the protection of the 14th Amendment did not extend to women's voting rights, and Anthony was slapped with a $100 fine and told to foot the bill for the cost of her prosecution - she defiantly refused payment.
 Preferring to let the matter the rest, officials made no real attempt to collect the debt.

 There are some moments when the stories of great Americans make you proud to be one yourself; this is one such moment.
-Regardless of how your evening unfolded yesterday, take a moment on this day to picture Anthony standing in that voter registration office, forcefully demanding that her voice be heard and then picture your mother, your sister your daughter - or yourself for that matter - standing beside her.
+Take a moment on this day to picture Anthony standing in that voter registration office, forcefully demanding that her voice be heard and then picture your mother, your sister your daughter - or yourself for that matter - standing beside her.
 How inexpressibly moved she must have been to cast her ballot on Election Day.

 What an amazing legacy we are left to inherit and what a powerful story this country has to tell.